ckc-rkeyel/dpla-api-py3/README.md

 ** Note this code only works with Python 2.7 (and probably later).
 This means it DOES NOT currently work on the CKC webhostinghub account, because that has Python 2.6. **

-1. Login to a suitable Linux shell account (via SSH)
+1. Login to a suitable Linux shell account (via SSH) or use a mac terminal running python
-2. Type `git clone https://github.com/WaltRiceJr/dpla-api.git` This will make a new folder, dpla-api, with the code in it.
+2. Type `git clone [https://github.com/WaltRiceJr/dpla-api](https://github.com/ckc-rkeyel/dpla-api-py3).git` This will make a new folder, dpla-api, with the code in it.
 3. Change to the folder: `cd dpla-api`
 4. Copy the example config file so you can add the API key: `cp default_EXAMPLE.cfg default.cfg`
 5. Edit the config file: `nano default.cfg`
 6. Put in the DPLA API key.
 Press Ctrl-X when done, follow the prompts to save changes.
-7. Run the script: `python ckc.py`
+7. Run the script: `python3 ckc.py` (on a mac running multiple versions of python)
 8. Assuming no errors, the data file is at `~/dpla-api/data/ckc.txt`.
 You can grab it by FTP.

 Output: